reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ### Prefetching async data during mount

 The purpose of this pattern is to initiate data loading as early as possible.
+Particularly on slower, mobile devices, there may be several hundred miliseconds between the intial call to `render` and the subsequent `componentDidMount`.
+This pattern eagerly fetches data without waiting for the did-mount callback.

-It is worth noting that in both examples below, the data will not finish loading before the initial render (so a second render pass will be required in either case).
+It is worth noting that in both examples below, the data will not finish loading before the initial render and so a second render pass will be required in either case.

 #### Before